Mattia46/firstMonth/pills/git.md

 ### That's it for this pill!

-Have a stab at the Exercises below, and if you struggle, go through the [Git Immersion](http://gitimmersion.com) and [Codeschool Git Real](https://www.codeschool.com/courses/git-real) tutorials listed on the [main page for this week](https://github.com/makersacademy/pre_course/blob/master/version_control.md).
+Have a stab at the Exercises below, and if you struggle, go through the [Git Immersion](http://gitimmersion.com) and [Codeschool Git Real](https://www.codeschool.com/courses/git-real) tutorials listed on the [main page for this week](https://github.com/makersacademy/pre_course/blob/master/version_control.md) and try again until you get the hang of it.

 Don't forget, we also have a couple of 'aide memoirs' that we put together to help you retain the stuff you just learnt...
 Check them out!